mitjafelicijan/clutch/README.md

 ## Tips and tricks

-- If you resize the window execute `xrandr` program in your `Xephyr` session to make `dwm` the size of the window.
+- If you resize the window execute `xrandr` program in your `Xephyr` session to Make `dwm` the size of the window.
 - Clutch respects `$XDG_CACHE_HOME`.